namehash/namegraph-collections/readme.md

 # Collections Templates Pipeline

 A sophisticated data pipeline that creates meaningful collections of ENS domain names by analyzing Wikipedia and Wikidata knowledge graphs.
-The pipeline discovers relationships between domain names based on their real-world connections - whether they belong to the same category, share similar attributes, or are commonly associated together.
+The pipeline discovers relationships between names based on their conceptual connections - whether they belong to the same category, share similar attributes, or are commonly associated together.

 ## Overview